 As with a face-to-face interview, it’s essential to dress for success.
 Make sure you dress professionally, both top and bottom, and that you’ve done all the same grooming you usually would.
 That means hair, makeup, shaving, accessories, and anything else you would do if interviewing in person.

 Not only will you avoid any potentially embarrassing mishaps, but the act of getting fully dressed and ready will have a mental influence, and you’re likely to take things more seriously.
 It can be easy to lose focus when in the comfort of our own homes.

 4. Set Up an Interview Space

-While not everyone has a dedicated home office, it’s vital to set up your physical space the best you can to portray yourself as a professional with the necessary qualifications for the job.
+If you don’t have a dedicated home office, it’s vital to set up your physical space the best you can to portray yourself as a professional with the necessary qualifications for the job.
 If you can, place your computer so that the background contains bookshelves, art, or other items that you might see in an office or business setting.
 Remove clutter or distracting decorations and overly personal items, or use a virtual background.
 If nothing else, place yourself in front of a blank wall.

 5. Test Your Technology Beforehand

-It’s essential to familiarize yourself with the technology you’ll be using beforehand and ensure everything is working before your interview starts.
+Familiarize yourself with the technology you’ll be using beforehand and ensure everything is working before your interview starts.
 Technical difficulties are notorious, and you don’t want them potentially affecting an important interview.